boeckmann/asm6502/README.txt

        A byte-sized address is encoded following the opcode byte.
-The assembler interprets any byte-sized expression following an instruction mnemonic as a zero page address.
+The assembler interprets any byte-sized expression following an instruction mnemonic as a zero-page address.

          LDA $47   ; load contents of address $47 into the accumulator LDA >$4711  ; load contents of address $47 into the accumulator